oko/puppet-mail-server/README.md

 Currently, virtual configuration is file-based only (using the ``hash:`` scheme in Postfix and the ``userdb passwd-file`` scheme in Dovecot).
 Eventually I'm hoping to expand that to support database-backed virtual configuration.

 ### A WARNING
 You **cannot** share a domain between local and virtual delivery.
-Postfix will handle it one way or the other, but not both.
-Keep this in mind.
+Postfix will deliver mail for a domain for either local *OR* virtual users, but not both.

 ## A Sample Configuration:
 Let's take a look at a sample configuration.
 We'll call it ``my-mail-server.pp``.